Prudential policyholders affected by erroneous deductions from bank accounts

 "Customer accounts of multiple banks were affected.
 This was not a cyber attack but an operational lapse," said MAS in a media release.

+The inaccurately deducted amounts have now been refunded to policyholders, Prudential said on Friday.

-Multiple affected customers approached Channel NewsAsia and took to social media on Thursday to complain about "unauthorised fund transfers" and erroneous premium deductions from their bank accounts.
+On Thursday, multiple affected customers approached Channel NewsAsia and took to social media to complain about "unauthorised fund transfers" and deductions of 100 times their premium amounts being made from their bank accounts.

 A Channel NewsAsia reader, who wanted to be known only as Ms Huang, said she was notified of an unauthorised fund transfer of more than S$50,000 from her HSBC bank account at about 3.45pm.